 Urgency

-Money is available in Europe for knowledge development that can give the Northern Netherlands a head start.
-“As industry and education, let's give this a face together.
-The opportunities are there with the Smart Industry Hub'', says De Vries.
+Money is available in Europe for knowledge development that can give the Northern Netherlands an edge. ’’As industry and education, let's put a face to this together.
+The opportunities are there with the Smart Industry Hub,’’ said De Vries.
 The major digital issues facing the region require a joint approach.
-Visser also feels that urgency.
-“As an industry, we have an important role to play in advancing the North.
-Moreover, with a clear profile of, for example, sensoring, imaging and huge data, we can distinguish ourselves from other regions, which helps with European visibility.”
+Visser also feels this urgency. ''As industry, we have an important role to play in moving the North forward.
+With a clear profile of sensoring, imaging and huge data, for example, we can also distinguish ourselves from other regions, which helps with European visibility.''

 Collaboration